- Regular price

 Adding product to your cart

 Lola&Lykke’s traditionally shaped breast shields are made of soft silicone making them more comfortable and non-abrasive.
 This shield is designed to mimic nursing, so they are an especially good choice for mums who breastfeed or would like to nurse their baby.
-This can also be helpful for mums who struggle with nursing or pumping, as the vacuum of the pump with the soft shield creates a power suction similar to baby’s mouth.
+This can also be helpful for mums who struggle with nursing or pumping, as the vacuum of the pump with the soft shield creates a power suction similar to the baby’s mouth.

 Why Choosing the Right Shield Size is Important?